Skip to main content

 Container images

 You can deploy container images with mogenius from any public or private container registry.
-To get started, click "+ Add" on your dashboard or inside a stage to create a new service with the type "Container image."
+To get started, click "+ Create" on your dashboard or inside an environment to create a new service with the type "Container image."

 On the following page set the container image you want to deploy.
 Here's how the form field works: